Trusted WordPress tutorials, when you need them most.

 Depending on the number of votes an idea generates, the WordPress development team can consider it to be added to the core.

-That said, let’s see how to use WordPress Trac and GitHub to submit new feature ideas.
-Simply click the links below to jump ahead:
+With that in mind, it’s helpful to learn how to use WordPress Trac and GitHub to submit new feature ideas.
+Here’s a quick overview of all the methods we’ll share in this guide; simply click the links below to jump ahead:

 First, make sure that you are using Trac correctly.

 Note: Trac is not a support platform.
-If you are looking for support, then use the WordPress support forums instead.
+If you need support, then you should use the WordPress support forums instead.

-Before you create a Trac ticket, please thoroughly search through it to ensure that someone else hasn’t already suggested this feature.
+Before creating a Trac ticket, please thoroughly search through it to ensure someone else hasn’t already suggested this feature.

-You can do that by going to the search page in WordPress Core and then entering the search term in the search bar.
+You can do that by going to the WordPress Core search page and entering the search term in the search bar.

 Search for existing tickets

-Once you are sure that the feature you are going to suggest does not exist, then visit the Trac website.
+Once you are sure that the feature you are going to suggest does not exist, then you can visit the Trac website.

 From here, simply click the ‘Create a new ticket’ button.